-This code takes the rows and columns count using the UsedRange property and then use those counts to select the last cell from the used range.
+This code takes the rows and columns count using the UsedRange property and then uses those counts to select the last cell from the used range.

 Refer to UsedRange in a Different Worksheet

 If you are trying to refer to the used range in a worksheet other than the active sheet then VBA will show an error like the following.

-So, the worksheet where you are referring must be activated (only then you can use the UsedRange property).
+So, the worksheet to which you are referring must be activated (only then you can use the UsedRange property).

 That means you can’t refer to the used range in a workbook that is closed.
 But you can use open a workbook first and then, activate the worksheet to use the UsedRange property.

 Get the Address of the UsedRange